alecmocatta/trait-object-deserialization/rfcs/0000-trait_object_deserialization.md

 On first deserialization of a trait object, this linked list is traversed and each element inserted into a map.
 The tag is deserialized and looked up in this map to select the appropriate concrete deserialization function.

 ##### Pros
-* Resiliant to source code changes; expecially so when tags are provided explicitly.
+* Resilient to source code changes; especially so when tags are provided explicitly.
 ##### Cons
 * Doesn't work with closures, generic types or unnameable types.
 * Doesn't solve distributed computing use case